trebeljahr/trebeljahr.com/_booknotes/principles.md

 ## Notes:

-No notes for this one, sadly, yet, since I read it when I didn't yet write notes.
-I will add them once I re-read it.
+No notes for this one, sadly, since I read it when I didn't yet write detailed book notes.
+I will add them once I re-read it because it is definitely on the list of books that I have to re-read.